 - What to Do: These refuges are best seen by boat.
-For $75 for the first day and $25 for each additional day, you can rent a two-person kayak at Southeast Adventure in Brunswick or St. Simons Island.
+For $95 for the first day and $25 for each additional day, you can rent a two-person kayak at Southeast Adventure in Brunswick or St. Simons Island.
 Once you’re on the water, you can paddle around and snap photos or fish to your heart’s content.
+(Specialized fishing kayaks cost $95 per day.)
+For a more novel experience, look into stand up paddleboard rentals.
 For dry land sightseeing, rent a bike at Monkey Wrench in St. Simons ($20 per day).
 For a beach break, head to Tybee Island and soak up the rays on a broad, family-friendly beach with a historic lighthouse.

 - Special Events and Attractions: Organized events aren’t as common during the winter months, but spring and fall are lively.
-Savannah has one of the largest St. Patrick’s Day celebrations in the U.S. and the Taste of Savannah, Savannah Film Festival, and Savannah Jazz Festival all take place between Labor Day and Thanksgiving.
+Savannah has one of the largest St. Patrick’s Day celebrations in the U.S. Taste of Savannah (early November, $70), Savannah Film Festival (pricing varies), and Savannah Jazz Festival (free).
+All take place between Labor Day and Thanksgiving.

 6. Monongahela, Jefferson, and George Washington National Forests – Virginia and West Virginia

 The Appalachian Mountains’ spine runs right along the border between Virginia and West Virginia, harboring thousands of square miles of pristine, thinly populated forest land.
 Despite its natural beauty and ruggedness, this stretch of mountains is just a few hours from some of the eastern United States’ biggest cities, including Baltimore, Pittsburgh, and Washington, D.C.